vunguyen95/qlik2048/README.md

-# 2048-Game
+# 2048-Game-VU-NGUYEN

 This repository is reserved only for the assessment interview of Qlik and self-learning.
+It is a web-based implementation of the classic _2048 game_, built with React.
+It features a clean interface, smooth animation and several other features.

-This project is a web-based implementation of the classic 2048 game, built with React.
-It features a clean interface, smooth animation and several features of Vu Nguyen.
+The game is deployed on Netlify (from this repository).
+Click here [link-to-deployment](https://vuqlik-2048.netlify.app/)

 ## Included features